LDexter/DavinCC/README.md

 ![DALL-vinci output](https://github.com/LDexter/fontawesome/blob/main/DavinCC/DALLvinci.png)

+### Potential Future `da` Features

+Here are some of the planned prompt commands, with their placeholder arguments:

+`[INS]-ffile, [PMPT]-rrisk-ccutoff-ttokens, [PER]-ggreet-rreplay, [SELF]-ggreet, [LIST]-llines`

+Explained:

+- `[INS]`, to insert text from a file.
+File arg: `-finput.txt`, with automatic absolute path detection.
+- `[PMPT]`, to modify standard prompt settings.
+Risk arg: `-r0.5`.
+Cutoff arg: `-c10`.
+Tokens arg: `-t100`.
+- `[PER]`, to swap personalities mid-convo.
+Greet arg: `-gstandard`, for the new personality.
+Replay arg: `-rtrue`, to gain personality-accurate context within existing cutoff.
+- `[SELF]`, to have the current personality initiate a conversation with another personality.
+Greet arg: `-gstandard`, for the other personality.
+- `[LIST]`, to preserve the AI's attempt at replying with newlines for lists (eg, 1.
+2. or A. B.).
+Lines arg: `-l2`, to specify how many newlines per entry in a list.

+Changes made by all of these commands will be reset upon each new prompt.
+If you have suggestions on any of this, now would be the best time to let me know!

 ## Other Programs

 `co.lua` (usage: `co [personality] [risk]`) is capable of reading, completing, and writing .txt files as isolated requests.
 Is almost like `da none` but for large text blocks.